 Gun violence and school shootings are a uniquely American epidemic.
-Sandy Hook Promise is shining a light on these important facts and statistics.
+Sandy Hook Promise is shining a light on these vital facts and statistics.

-Every number you see below represents a person, often a child, with hopes, dreams, potential, and loved ones who cherished them.
+Every number you see stands for a person, often a child, with hopes, dreams, and loved ones who cherished them.
 Children and families in the U.S. are facing a vast problem, but you can help.
 Share these facts, know the signs, and act to protect them before it’s too late.

-3. Firearm deaths occur at a rate more than 3 times higher than drownings.3
+3. In fact, firearm deaths occur at a rate more than 5 times higher than drownings.3

-11. 2018 had the most school shootings on record, but U.S. Dept. of Homeland Security research shows that if we “know the signs” of gun violence, we can prevent it and reverse the trend.5
+5. School shootings have returned to pre-COVID levels and by some accounts have even increased.
+However, U.S. Dept. of Homeland Security research shows that if we “know the signs” of gun violence, we can prevent it and reverse the trend.5

-15. An estimated 4.6 million American children live in a home where at least one gun is kept loaded and unlocked.10
+7. An estimated 4.6 million American children live in a home where at least one gun is kept loaded and unlocked.
+These improperly stored weapons have contributed to school shootings, suicides and the deaths of family members, including infants and toddlers.7

 Real change in how America approaches gun reform and school safety isn’t possible without people like you.
-Because of our supporters, activists, and volunteers, lives are being saved.
+Because of our supporters and volunteers, we’ve helped prevent at least 60 incidents involving weapons at schools across the country, including 9 school shooting plots.